What is LVL?

-The Futurebuild® LVL mill is based in Marsden Point, Northland, New Zealand, and runs 24 hours, 7 days a week using renewable plantation pine to make LVL.
+The Futurebuild® LVL mill is based in Marsden Point, Northland, New Zealand, using renewable plantation pine to make LVL.
 You can read more about sustainability here.

 Futurebuild LVL offers the largest range of LVL products within New Zealand, which are used in projects across Australasia.